Day 1 - Basel -> Vichy | Day 2 - Vichy | Day 3 - Thiézac | Day 4 - Sarlat-la-Canéda | Day 5 - La Grande Côte (Coast) |

 Around noon the clouds had gotten darker and more ominous.
 I had started the day with my rain shell on, so I was ready for it.
 In fact, I was looking forward to it.
 I really enjoy riding through a proper rain storm (given I have good gear, good roads, and good tires – I had all three today).
 After playing hide-and-seek with the rain squalls and the curving roads, we finally met up.
 It rained hard, and it felt good.

 It was still raining when we pulled into Montbéliard and eventually found our hotel.
-It was a weird partnership between the Ibis and “Greet” hotels.
-We were staying at Greet, but had to go to the Ibis reception to check in.
+It was a weird partnership between the “Ibis” and “Greet” hotel systems.
+We were staying at Greet, but had to go to the Ibis reception next door in order to check in.
 Whatever.
-They had covered parking for us, but it was obvious that no one on duty had ever dealt with the garage situation, so it was even more amusing.
+They had covered parking for us, but it was obvious that no one on duty had ever dealt with the garage situation, so it was even more amusing as the employee hoped that the key they had was the right one.
+I was inspired by their confidence!
+The key did work, the garage door opened, and our bikes were tucked inside for the night, hopefully safe and sound.

 We crossed the L’Allan River and found the train station – that’s usually a good indication of finding the heart of a city.
 It was a bustling place and we strolled down street after street to get a sense of the place.
 And then the rain came back – and this time it was serious.